 After a rather boring half hour when nothing seemed to be happening except grown up talk, the hosts announced that their daughter would entertain us with a rendition of her favourite popular song and after that I could regale the party with my favourite song.
 I was dismayed because I was very shy and I particularly did not like singing in public.
-In spite of my protestations, I was made to do it and I said that I would sing ‘You are my sunshine’, a popular song of the time regularly played on the wireless in Forces’ Favourites.
-My Mum, however, insisted that I should sing the semi-religious song ‘Bless This House’.
-The BBC regularly played it on the wireless with Count John McCormack, the famous Irish operatic tenor, as the soloist so, fortunately, I knew the tune and all the words from memory.
+Despite my protestations, I was made to do it and I said that I would sing ‘You are my sunshine’, a popular song of the time regularly played on the wireless in Forces’ Favourites.
+My Mum, however, insisted that I should sing the religious song ‘Bless This House’.
+The BBC also regularly played that on the wireless, with Count John McCormack the famous Irish operatic tenor as the soloist so, fortunately, I knew the tune and all the words from memory.

 Bless this house, O Lord we pray, Make it safe by night and day.

 Bless these walls so firm and stout, Keeping want and trouble out.

 Bless the roof and chimneys tall, Let thy peace lie over all.

 Bless this door that it may prove, Ever open to joy and love.

 Bless these windows shining bright, Letting in God's Heavenly light.